17cupsofcoffee/tetra/docs/tutorial/01-creating-a-project.md

 First, you'll need to make sure your development environment is set up properly.
 There's three things that need to be installed on your machine in order to successfully compile a Tetra project:

 * The latest stable version of Rust
-* The SDL2 development libraries
+* The SDL development libraries
 * The ALSA development libraries (only required on Linux)

 There's instructions on how to set these up on the '[Installation](../installation.md)' page, so make sure you've followed through those steps before continuing!